SonjaZehetmayer/shortcut/README.md

-# Shortcut

-A general consonance principle for closure tests based on p-values
+# Shortcut : A general consonance principle for closure tests based on p-values

-Statistical Methods in Medical Research 2024
+## Sonja Zehetmayer, Franz Koenig, Martin Posch, Statistical Methods in Medical Research 2024

-Sonja Zehetmayer, Franz Koenig, Martin Posch

 Currently only running on R for Linux